M2Team/NanaBox/ReadMe.md

 - Support enables Secure Boot for virtual machine.
 - Use JSON based format to support portable virtual machine.
 - Packaging with MSIX for modern deployment experience.
 - Modernize the UI with XAML Islands with dark and light mode support.
-(Dynamic dark and light mode switching is supported for Windows 11 and later.)
 - Full High DPI and partial Accessibility support.
 - Support full screen mode.
 - Multi-language Support: English and Simplified Chinese.